-If you are using ownCloud 10.0 or higher, running make in your terminal from the webroot directory will prepare everything for testing.
-This will install beside necessary dependencies, a local version of PHPUnit at <webroot>/lib/composer/phpunit/phpunit.
+Running make in your terminal from the webroot directory will prepare everything for testing.
+This will install beside necessary dependencies, a local version of PHPUnit at webroot/lib/composer/phpunit/phpunit.

 - Run make help to get a list of parameters - To update your testing environment run make clean and make again. - Take care that the php phpunit file in the path provided has the executable permission set.